SimoneFelici/Expose-writeup-THM/README.md

 # Expose-writeup-THM
-My writeup of the TryHackMe room "Exposed"
+My writeup of the TryHackMe room "Expose"